Sansui233/PicDispatch/README.md

 # PicDispatch

-An Windows Native App to Move image.
-Like slidebox on ios
+An Windows native app to manually sort images.
+Like slidebox on IOS.

 Just press key to move your picture to target folder